gunpinyo/phometa/README.md

 For full report of this project, please compile master.tex in `doc/` directory.
 **TODO: once the project complete, redirect this to pdf file.**

-**NOTE: This project is just start and I am still designing the architecture.**
-**Please do not use this until this note is disappear.**

 ## System Requirement for development
 - nodejs (>= 0.10.25)